HerrPhil/Puzzles-CountTriangles/README.md

 - N is an integer within the range [1..1000];
 - each element of array A is an integer within the range [1..1,000,000,000]

+### Naive solution

+Use three nested loops.

+Loop on P from 0 to N - 2.

+Loop on Q from P + 1 to N - 1.

+Loop on R from Q + 1 to N.

+The performance of the naive solution is:

+- 34 iterations
+- 60 comparisons

 ### Internet solution

 The internet solution uses a sort and claims the sort reduces the number comparisons needed.